Admission to The Arts Centre is free. Some organisations based here have entry fees, which are displayed on each organisation’s website.

 Galleries, museums, retailers, eateries, bars and companies at The Arts Centre each have their own opening hours, which are displayed on each individual organisation’s page on this website.

-Staff at Rutherford’s Den in the Clock Tower will be able to help you should you require information about The Arts Centre, its features, facilities, residents and offerings.
+Staff and volunteers in the Clock Tower will be able to help you should you require information about The Arts Centre, its features, facilities, residents and offerings.

-The den is open seven days a week from 10.00am to 5.00pm.
-It closes only on Christmas Day and Good Friday and is open from 1.00pm to 5.00pm on Anzac Day.
+Rutherford's Den is open everyday between 10am-4pm.
+It is closed on Christmas Day and Good Friday and is open from 1.00pm to 2.30pm on Anzac Day.

 If you think you may have lost something during your visit to The Arts Centre, visit Rutherford’s Den in the Clock Tower, email or call 03 366 0989.

-Bench seats are available in both the north and south quads.
-Seating is also available under the canopy between the Gym and Boys’ High, in front of the Gym, and in front of Rollickin Gelato in Boys’ High, facing onto Worcester Boulevard.
+Bench seats are available in both the North and South Quads.
+Seating is also available under the canopy between the Gym and Boys’ High, in front of the Gym, and in front of Frances Nation Grocer in Boys’ High, facing onto Worcester Boulevard.

 We want all our visitors to enjoy their time at The Arts Centre and taking and sharing photos of our beautiful location for personal use is part of that experience.